influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/guides/join_backfill.md

     parent: Guides
 ---

-Collecting a set of data series where each data series is counting a particular event is a common scenario.
+Collecting a set of time series data where each time series is counting a particular event is a common scenario.
-Using Kapacitor, multiple data series in a set can be joined and used to calculate a combined value, which can then be stored as a new data series.
+Using Kapacitor, multiple time series in a set can be joined and used to calculate a combined value, which can then be stored as a new time series.

-This guide will show how to use a prepared data generator in python and then how to combine two generated data series into a new calculated measurement and then store that measurement back into InfluxDB, all through Kapacitor.
+This guide shows how to use a prepared data generator in python to combine two generated time series into a new calculated measurement, then store that measurement back into InfluxDB using Kapacitor.

 It uses as its example a hypothetical high-volume website for which two measurements are taken: